Give the Gift of Reading This Easter

 Even though we have been taught since childhood about the crucifixion of Jesus and His subsequent resurrection, we need to be reminded of it and made to realize details of the events that may have passed us by.

 2b.
-Or better yet, get them a copy of my Biblical novel::
+Or, better yet, get them my newly revised, edited and re-published Biblical novel:

-In case you missed giving it at Christmas or 3Kings Day, give them a copy of my Biblical novel for a really neat fictionalized account of these events and what else MIGHT have happened.
-Parts I & II lead up to the resurrection while Part III begins with it.
+In case you missed giving it at Christmas or 3Kings Day, give them a copy of my Biblical novel for a really neat fictionalized account of these events and what else MIGHT have happened as seen through the eyes of characters who MIGHT have lived then..
+Parts I covers the beheading of John the Baptist and the insurrection against Pilate and who MIGHT have been behind it.
+Part II leads up to the crucifixion and hints at the resurrection, while Part III begins with the resurrection and reflects on it's significance and results in the life of the early church,.